 - One course from Humanities and Fine Arts AAS degree options

 - If you took any general education or support courses at another institution, you must submit official transcripts from every college or university you attended to the Admissions Office with a request for it to be reviewed for the Physical Therapist Assistant program.
 We highly recommended that official transcripts and evaluation requests be submitted no later than one month prior to the application deadline.
 See transcript evaluation information »

 - Your PTA program general education and support course cumulative G.P.A. must be 2.75 or greater.

 - We require a grade of "C" or higher for all PTA program general education and support courses.

 - You must have completed Anatomy and Physiology I and II within five years of application deadline date.

-- If you haven't completed ENG 151 or the equivalent, you must provide an English Placement Test score that meets prerequisite to take ENG 151 (or the equivalent) or English ACT score of 21 or higher.
+- If you haven't completed ENG 151 or the equivalent, you must provide an English Placement Test score that meets prerequisite to take ENG 151.

 - Advanced Placement or Transferring - Requests for advanced placement or transferring Physical Therapist Assistant course(s) from another PTA program are not being considered at this time.

 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA; phone; 703-706-3245; firstname.lastname@example.org is necessary for eligibility to sit for the licensure exam, which is required in all states.